Ovarian Vein Incompetence

 - In some women, these veins are malfunctioning, and the direction of flow in the ovarian vein goes the wrong way, from the upper abdomen down into the pelvis causing congestion in the veins of the pelvis.

-What are the symptoms and symptoms of Ovarian vein incompetence?
+What are the symptoms and signs of Ovarian vein incompetence?

 Symptoms of OVI include: